 today at church, while our rector had plenty of good things to say to all of us about seeking the kingdom, God had some select words for me about this situation specifically. first, it was the opening hymn:

-While all that borrows life from you
+While all that borrows life from youthen it was the collect of the day:

 Is ever in your care,